IBM Watson Visual Recognition vs NVIDIA DIGITS

 - What integrations does it support?

-- It integrates with the watsonx platform.
+- It integrates primarily with the IBM watsonx AI platform.

 - Who is it best for?